Index of /phil.pennock/software/

 This is a deprecated tool to map out the mesh of

 SKS (Synchronising Key Server)

 PGP keyservers.
-It's a WSGI application which I use with mod_wsgi at
+It's a WSGI application which I used to use with mod_wsgi at

 it's a threaded application, which lingers after being spawned.